same7ussein/problem-solving/977. Squares of a Sorted Array/readme.md

 ## Problem Statement

+The problem statement for "977.
+Squares of a Sorted Array" can be found on [LeetCode](https://leetcode.com/problems/squares-of-a-sorted-array/description/).

 Given an integer array `nums` sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.

 ### Example: